preetampatel9478/DeployProbe/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## The Storm Creator

+⚡ **Shivpujan Kumar** - The mad scientist who believed websites should be tested like they're going through a hurricane.
+While most developers pray their sites don't crash, he built a tool to simulate the storm and watch the chaos.
+If your site survives DeployProbe, it can probably survive the apocalypse too!

+When not brewing digital tempests to torture innocent websites, Shivpujan can be found reading server logs like they're poetry and explaining to non-technical friends that "No, turning it off and on again isn't always the solution... but it works surprisingly often."

 ## Acknowledgments

 - Built with Flask